wp-plugins/zopim-live-chat/readme.txt

 == Changelog ==
+= 1.1.2 =
+* Maintenance update: Compatibility update for Wordpress 3.3.1

 = 1.1.1 =
-* Maintenace update: Fix invalid plugin header (zopim.php) for new installation
+* Maintenance update: Fix invalid plugin header (zopim.php) for new installation

 = 1.1.0 =
-* Maintenace update: Greeting messages are now saved properly.
+* Maintenance update: Greeting messages are now saved properly.
 * Add more language options in customization page.
 * Using new Zopim async embed script: improve page's load time and do not block page's rendering anymore.